A Model of Fast Concept Inference with Object-Factorized Cognitive Programs: Introduction

 Recently, an architecture called visual cognitive computer (VCC) was developed that allowed robots to learn concepts from fewer than 10 input/output image pairs and then apply them in diverse physical settings \cite{lazaro-gredilla_beyond_2019}.
 VCC is based on key ideas from cognitive science, including image schemas \cite{mandler_defining_2014}, deictic mechanisms \cite{ballard_deictic_1997}, perceptual symbol systems \cite{barsalou_perceptual_1999}, visual routines \cite{ullman_object_1996}, and mental imagery \cite{roelfsema_early_2016}.
 The central idea was to represent concepts as cognitive programs: sequences of primitive instructions analogous to the operations in the instruction set of a microprocessor.
 Rather than basic arithmetic and control-flow functions, the VCC instructions implement fundamental cognitive functions such as parsing a visual scene, directing gaze and attention, imagining new objects, manipulating the contents of a visual working memory, and controlling arm movement (Fig.\ref{fig:architecture}A-B).

 Because concepts are abstract in nature, the VCC must parse pixel-based input scenes into symbolic lists of objects and their visuospatial properties, such as position, shape, and color.
 However, to simulate non-symbolic interactions such as object collisions, the VCC must also be capable of mapping a symbolic scene representations back to the pixel level.
 VCC accomplishes both of these functions through a vision hierarchy (VH) based on a generative model that achieves near human-level performance on image segmentation tasks \cite{george_generative_2017} and reproduces visual cortex phenomena \cite{lavin_explaining_2018} with computational requirements compatible with the anatomical constraints of cortical microcircuits \cite{george_cortical_2018}.
 This architecture allows a robot to learn concepts before any interaction with the physical world by simulating the results of candidate programs on an imagination blackboard, which serves a function similar to the visual cortex \cite{roelfsema_early_2016}.

-Refer to \citeA{lazaro-gredilla_beyond_2019} for more details on the implementation of individual instructions.
+Prior to program induction, a given image is processed as follows.
+The VH takes as input an RGB image and outputs a list of objects, where each object is represented as a $1\times 5$ vector of features encoding size, horizontal position, vertical position, shape, and color.
+Size and position take continuous values while shape and color take categorical values (coded as integers).
+The feature spaces for shape and color are $\{$`square', `circle', `line', `diamond', `triangle', `star'$\}$ and $\{$`red', `green', `blue', `yellow'$\}$, respectively.

 Each instruction can be thought of as an operation that changes the state of the agent (hand position, fixation position, contents of attention buffer, etc.) or its environment (color and position properties of objects).
 For a given concept, the general program induction problem is to find a sequence of instructions belonging to an instruction set of size $N$ that successfully changes the properties of the objects in every input example to match the objects in every output example (Fig.\ref{fig:architecture}C-D).